 - Applicants from the University of Guelph may upload a copy of their WebAdvisor transcripts for admission purposes.
 You must declare your academic study at the University of Guelph on your application.

-- Transcripts must be in the original language and include a certified translation if the transcript is not in English (uploaded as one document on WebAdvisor).
+- Official transcripts must be in the original language and include a certified translation if the transcript is not in English (uploaded as one document on WebAdvisor).

 - When the official transcript is issued in French by a Canadian institution where the official language of instruction is French, no English language translation is required.